“The traveller sees what he sees. The tourist sees what he has come to see.”

 It doesn’t matter whether you’ve arrived in Japan to be a tourist or a traveller.

-When you have boarded the flight to Japan, you’d already know that this is going to be a never-ending love affair.
-No matter if you’re solo or coupled up, Japan will always keep you entertained and mesmerised.
+You’d already know when you boarded the plane to Japan that this would be a never-ending love affair.
+Japan will always keep you entertained and mesmerised, whether you’re travelling alone or with a partner.

 The land of impeccable manners, ingenious inventions and gastronomical delights beckon globetrotters around the world to return time after time – very possibly to gaze again at the cityscape from a favourite vantage point.
 And what satisfaction!
 Under the night skies, you’ll feel like the luckiest person alive, yet also utterly insignificant, compared to the dazzling metropolis laid out beneath.